databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

 To express any Spark Streaming computation, a `StreamingContext` object needs to be created.
 This object serves as the main entry point for all Spark Streaming functionality.
+For the rest of this exercise, insert the code samples after "//Your Code goes here" placeholder.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">